Aman-Mandal/Aman-Mandal/README.md

 <h1 align="center">HI I'm Aman Mandal 👋  </h1>

 - **A Frontend Developer 💻** <br />
-- Currently learning **GraphQL** & **VueJS**
+- Currently learning **ThreeJS** & **Blender**
 - Aspiring Full Stack Blockchain Dev
 - Focusing on **My JOB** for now 🙃

-- Projects that I worked on:
+### Projects that I worked on:

-  - [**Audiophile**](https://github.com/Aman-Mandal/audiophile) - An E-commerce store for audio products like Headphones, Earphones and Speaker built with NextJS, Tailwind CSS, Redux and Firebase
-  - [**Send.io**](https://github.com/Aman-Mandal/Send-IT) - A Decentralized application to send crypto from one account to another, built with NextJS, Tailwind CSS, Solidity, Hardhat and EtherJS.
-  - [**LinkedIn 2.0**](https://github.com/Aman-Mandal/linkedIn-clone) - Clone of LinkedIn with ReactJS, Redux and Firebase
+ - [**FVMCall**](https://github.com/VaibhavArora19/hackFS) - FVMCall is a powerful tool that enables Web3 developers to automate and manage smart contract functions effortlessly on the FVM (Filecoin Virtual Machine).

+ - [**ExplorerX**](https://explorerx.vercel.app/) - ExplorerX is the ultimate solution for hassle-free smart contract deployment, management, and verification on multiple chains.
+With a sleek and intuitive user interface, ExplorerX makes multi-chain smart contract management a breeze.
+The interface is user-friendly and easy to navigate, making it perfect for builders of all skill levels.

+  - [**LinkPay**](https://linkpay.vercel.app/) - LinkPay is a one-stop gateway that makes it easy to receive payments in crypto.
+With its simple yet modern UI, businesses, freelancers, creators, and DAOs can seamlessly receive payments without the need for manual checks or the risk of payment volatility.

-  - [**PolyDex**](https://github.com/dinesh11515/polyDEX) - A Peer to peer decentralised crypto marketplace where user can sell and buy polygon chain cryptocurrencies using any payment method.
+  - [**PolyDex**](https://poly-dex.vercel.app/) - A Peer to peer decentralised crypto marketplace where user can sell and buy polygon chain cryptocurrencies using any payment method.

-- Project that I am currently working on:
-  - [**Groovy**](https://github.com/Aman-Mandal/groovy) - An open-source music player built with NextJS, TailwindCSS, Material UI & Shazam API
+  - [**Audiophile**](https://audiophile-aman.vercel.app/) - An E-commerce store for audio products like Headphones, Earphones and Speaker built with NextJS, Tailwind CSS, Redux and Firebase

 ##